 There are no rules to follow when practicing voluntary simplicity.
 Participants are free to simplify at their own pace and in the areas in which they find the greatest personal benefit.
 Simplifiers usually find it beneficial to interact with and gain support from others who are moving along a similar journey.

 The Voluntary Simplicity Movement

 Duane Elgin, who wrote a book about voluntary simplicity in 1981, recently noted a quiet revolution has been underway for the past few decades.
 Surveys done in the United States show that as much as one quarter of the adult population has made significant changes in living and working in an effort to shift away from consumerism and toward simpler ways of living.

 Richard Gregg, who was a student of Gandhi, coined the term voluntary simplicity.
 In 1936 he wrote:

 "Voluntary Simplicity involves both inner and outer condition.
 It means singleness of purpose, sincerity and honesty within, as well as avoidance of interior clutter, of many possessions irrelevant to the chief purpose of life.
 It means an ordering and guiding of our energy and our desires, a partial restraint in some directions in order to secure greater abundance of life in other directions.
 It involves a deliberate organization of life for a purpose.
 Of course, as different people have different purposes in life, what is relevant to the purpose of one person might not be relevant to the purpose of another....
 The degree of simplification is a matter for each individual to settle for himself."

-See Elgin's article entitled The Garden of Simplicity to learn more about the variety of ways voluntary simplicity is expressed in people's lives and check out the Resources section of this web site for a sample of the many books written on this subject.
+See Check out the Resources section of this web site for a sample of the many books written on this subject.